 Transactions in foreign currencies - Transactions in foreign currencies are recorded at the exchange rate in effect at the date of completion.
-Monetary assets and liabilities in foreign currencies are valued in Mexican pesos at the Fix exchange rate published by the Central Bank at the consolidated financial statements date.
+Monetary assets and liabilities in foreign currencies are valued in Mexican pesos at the Fix exchange rate published by the Central Bank at the financial statements date.
 Exchange differences are recorded in results.

-Financial margin - The financial margin of Monex, S.A.B. is composed of the difference between total interest incomes less interest expense.
+Financial margin - The financial margin of the Institution is composed of the difference between total interest incomes less interest expense.